 Aura Learner Agent: External Knowledge

 Organizations often have valuable internal knowledge outside of their LMS system.
 This essential information benefits employees in both enablement and upskilling, but can be challenging to locate across multiple systems.
-External Knowledge for the Aura Learner Agent allows Administrators to sync external knowledge sources to Aura, making that information accessible to Learners in one place.
+External Knowledge for the Aura Learner Agent allows Administrators to sync knowledge sources from their organization to Aura, making that information accessible to Learners in one place.
+External Knowledge can be used either with Course Extraction, or on its own, but at least one of these sources must be configured for Aura.

 Configure External Knowledge for Aura